sharmavaibhav31/MoodHarmonics/frontend/README.md

-# Music Hub Frontend (React + Vite)
+# AI-Based Music Composer Frontend (React + Vite)

-This is the React single-page app for the Music Hub project.
+This is the React single-page app for the AI-Based Music Composer project.
 It talks to the existing Flask backend and uses Tailwind + Framer Motion for a modern, animated UI.

 ## Quick start